mcollie007/hippo/README.md

     # ts.to_s => 'TSS*Blah~TCS***Preset Field 7~'
 ```

-To set field values on a given segment you can access it either by calling the field directly
+You can set the field values on a given segment a few different ways.

+First you must access the segment that the field belongs to.
+You can
-on the segment or by passing a block to the segment.
+either access the fields directly on the segment or use the block syntax.

 ```ruby
     # this is one way to populate the fields